Illinois: Asian-Americans

 The third largest minority group in Illinois are Asian-Americans.
 In 2023, 894,048 Illinoisans identified as being Asian alone or in combination, making up 7.1% of the state's population.
 756,661 identified as Asian alone, making up 6.0% of the population.
 The state's Asian-American population has grown rapidly in recent decades, from only 2.5% of the total population in 1990, to over 7% in 2023.

-Around 37% of the state's Asian population is of South Asian origin, 31% are East Asian, 29% are Southeast Asian (Mostly Filipino), 1% are Central Asian, and 2% are of 'unspecified' Asian origins.
+About 37% of the state's Asian population is of South Asian origin, 31% are East Asian, 29% are Southeast Asian (Mostly Filipino), 1% are Central Asian, and 2% are of 'unspecified' Asian origins.
 The largest specific Asian groups in the state are Indian (277,961), Filipino (184,508), Chinese (160,880), Korean (67,452), and Pakistani (50,508).
-Around 85% of the state's Asian-American population identifies as Asian alone, while 15% identify as multiracial.
+About 85% of the state's Asian-American population identifies as Asian alone, while 15% identify as multiracial.
 Illinoisans of South Asian ancestry are significantly less likely than other Asian-Americans in the state to report multiracial ancestry, with 94% of Indian-Americans and 90% of Pakistani-Americans in the state identifying as Asian alone, compared to 82% of Chinese-American residents, 73% of Filipino-American residents, and only 44% of the state's 33,000 Japanese-American residents.

 The overwhelming majority of the state's Asian population resides in the Chicago metropolitan area, mostly in suburban areas.
 Suburban DuPage County has the highest share of Asian residents in the state, at 14.7%.
 While Asians aren't the majority in any municipality within Illinois, they make up a significant share of the population (between 20 and 40%) in multiple western and northern suburbs of Chicago, including Naperville, Schaumburg, Hoffman Estates, Skokie, Niles, and Morton Grove.
 Additionally, the Chicago community area of Armour Square, which includes the city's Chinatown neighborhood, is majority Asian at 63.7% of the population.
 Asian residents have the highest per-capita income of any major ethnic or racial group in the state, at $54,122, and the second lowest poverty rate, after non-Hispanic whites, at 10.4%.
 The median age of single-race Asian residents in Illinois is 38.9 years.
 Illinois senator Tammy Duckworth, of Thai descent, is one of only three Asian Americans currently serving in the US Senate.